Xanadu launches quantum cloud platform, plans to double qubits every 6 months

 Business applications and photonics

-Xanadu says academic institutions, quantum startups, and major national labs have already been using a pre-release version of Xanadu Quantum Cloud.
+Xanadu says academic institutions, quantum startups, and major national labs have been using a prerelease version of Xanadu Quantum Cloud.
 Today’s launch is about extending access to enterprise clients who want quantum computing to solve their most complex problems.

 Xanadu expects photonic quantum computing will be particularly good at three types of business applications: graphs and networks, machine learning, and quantum chemistry.
 People working in industries like finance, pharmaceuticals, and chemistry may be particularly interested because of the photonics advantage.